michellevit/Production-Planner/README.txt

 ----------
 Table of Contents:
 1. Project Description
-2. Example
-3. Technologies Used
+2. Technologies Used
-4. How to Install and Run the Script
+3. How to Install and Run the Script
-5. How to Use the Program
+4. How to Use the Program
-6. Optional Changes
-7. Troubleshooting
-8. Credits
+5. Credits

 ----------